 Let’s face it.
 Nobody likes to do a breast self-exam.
 Who wants to prod around looking for something scary you hope you won’t find?
 This technique is being urged by doctors less often following recommendations from a U.S. Government Task Force report issued in 2009.

 Instead, try self-massage, using herbal balms and oils that smell and feel good (and get the lymph circulating).
 Anytime you're in the bathtub, try it out.
 Or maybe give it a go in the shower, as you’re soaping up.
 Whenever.
 It’s not a big deal, and it’s not a search-and-destroy mission.
 Just check in every so often.

 2. Ditch the drugstore deodorant.

-.
+The skin absorbs all of our beauty products.
 Major lymphatic networks reside in and around our underarms.
 Make SURE your deodorant is not toxic.
 (Yes, I know.
 It's so hard to find a natural one that works.)
 Some brands you might consider: Lavanila, Soapwalla, Pristine Beauty, Poetic Pits, Nourish—these all get good reports.
 Do your research, then make the switch.
 You might not smell like a powder-fresh spring breeze at all times, but your body will thank you in the long run.